 If my life in books counted off the page, I could boast quite a social life.
-My diverse bibliodiet of fiction and fact includes Pulitzers I study, tracing the contours of the words for clues to their savoir-faire.
+My diverse bibliodiet of fact and fiction includes Pulitzers I study, tracing the contours of the words for clues to their savoir-faire.
 Best thing is when I fall in, pestled upon a page of genius.
 I feel ridiculous.
 Don’t try to fool me into thinking it’s doable.
 High art is not five feet three.
 Art at its best shows me the by-ways behind the crags.
 It cuts and bruises.
 In The Art of Memoir, Mary Karr shares some questions she asks to “help students diagnose their own blind spots” ~

 1. What do people usually like and dislike about you?
 You should reflect both aspects in your pages.